forkwork/langflow/docs/docs/Sample-Flows/blog-writer.md

 ### Run the blog writer flow

 1. Click the **Playground** button, and then click **Run Flow**.
-A blog post about Langflow is generated, with content sourced from `langflow.org` and `docs.langflow.org`.
+A blog post about Langinfra is generated, with content sourced from `langinfra.org` and `docs.langinfra.org`.
 2. To write about something different, change the values in the **URL** component and adjust the instructions on the left side bar of the **Playground**.
 Try again and see what the LLM constructs.